RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Limitations

 \section{Limitations}

 Despite its demonstrated effectiveness, RIPRAG possesses several limitations that warrant consideration.
 First, the framework requires substantial interaction with the target system during training, which may be impractical in scenarios with rate limitations or detection mechanisms.
-The RL optimization process typically necessitates hundreds to thousands of query-injection cycles to converge, potentially alerting system monitors to suspicious activity.
 Second, our approach assumes the attacker can successfully inject documents into the database, which may not be feasible in properly secured systems with rigorous content moderation.
 Finally, RIPRAG's performance remains dependent on the quality and diversity of the initial query set, potentially limiting generalization to entirely unseen question types or domains not represented during training.